gofeht/gofeht/README.md

 - 👋 Hi, I’m @gofeht
-- 👀 I’m interested in development of MS Visual Code extension for BUDPL programming language support
+- 💪🏻 I’m working in development of MS Visual Code extension for BUDPL programming language support
 - gofeht@gmail.com
 <!---
 gofeht/gofeht is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.